misantroop/ibpyte/README.md

 ## License

-ibpyte is distributed under the New BSD License.
+Ibpyte is distributed under the New BSD License.
 See the LICENSE file in the release for details.

 ## Note

-ibpyte is not a product of Interactive Brokers, nor is this project affiliated with IB.
+Ibpyte is not a product of Interactive Brokers, nor is this project affiliated with Interactive Brokers.